mattdean1/tech_test_f/README.md

 Frontend: less recent experience here but would use Sentry in the first instance - ideally can push those into the same OpenSearch instance so we have one place to search aggregated logs.

+Nice to have a smoke test for uptime, e.g. a lambda to ping the important endpoints or visit the site every so often.

 ### Infrastructure

 Vercel is the easiest but v expensive at any scale, so would aim to use something like https://opennext.js.org/aws to deploy on cheaper hardware.
 Maybe we would move away from Next to allow more flexibility tuning the backend.